rintrgthb/Lab-journals/Project3.md

 You can download Mauve and try to find some differences in 2 genomes, but also you can read about the strain you have found and find out what its pathogenicity is without using Mauve (because mine didnt work at all!)

-I found out that the toxicity of the *E. coli 55989* was due to the presence of Shiga toxin genes in it.
+I found out that the toxicity of the *E. coli 55989* was due to the presence of Shiga toxin genes in it (*stx2*).
 So I decided to **look for Shiga toxin genes in my *E. coli X***.

 grep "stx" prokka_out/ecoliX.gff

 And also I have to understand the changes, so I need to **find some genes near the toxin genes**:

 grep -A5 -B5 "stx[A-B]" prokka_out/ecoliX.gff

+I learned that new Shiga toxin genes (*stxA, stxB*) had appeared in *E. coli X*, and I also found possible reasons for the changes: around the toxin genes were located 3 consecutive tRNAs and hypothetical proteins - traces of recent prophage insertion.

+# So, that's how you determined the reasons for the pathogenicity of the new strain, and also assembled it *de novo*!

+*Additional step*

+You can also help treat patients by learning about your strain's antibiotic resistance by ResFinder.
+You just need to upload you scaffolds_2.fasta there.
+A list of antibiotics and their resistance will be displayed on the screen.